On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

 \subsection{Notation}

 Throughout this paper, scalar variables are denoted by lowercase alphabets and vectors are denoted by boldface lowercase alphabets.
-Matrices are denoted by uppercase boldface alphabets and uppercase calligraphic alphabets denote sets.
+Matrices are denoted by boldface uppercase alphabets and calligraphic uppercase alphabets denote sets.